hegerdes/VSCode-LaTeX-Container/ReadMe.md

 ## Why all this
 I always liked the concept of LaTeX and its focus on content instead of the formatting.
 But getting started was hard and I wanted to contribute to make it a little more accessible.
 I first used MiKTeX and TeXworks, but I found the usage of shortcuts hard and didn't like the PDF viewer.
 I switched to Notepad++, SumataPDF (both great tools) and a handy script.
 It was great until my projects got bigger.
 So I used VSCode and LaTeX Workshop and I loved it.
 All my shortcuts and tools I used before now applied to LaTeX.
 I was satisfied until I realized how slow MiKTeX on Windows is compared to Linux.

 I love Linux, but some things are more convenient on Windows.
-I started my Bachelor theses about development environments and the usage of container tools.
+I started my Bachelor theses about software development environments and the usage of container tools.
 So I have further developed my setup to bring everything together.

 I found that the `tianon/latex` and other image were outdated and did not meet my expectations.
 I rather created my own image.
 It is own the large side, but I rather have all my tools there at any time instead of being slowed down by missing them or have to install packages manually.
 I hope some of you find some interesting tips and tricks in my setup.

 If you find any issues let me [know](https://github.com/hegerdes/VSCode-LaTeX-Container/issues)